Chirag-ahir/JAVA-All-Basic/README.md

   what is cooperation in java?<br>
   Cooperation (Inter-thread communication) is a mechanism in which a thread is paused running in its critical section and another thread is allowed to enter (or lock) in the same critical section to be executed.

+  what is type interface in java?<br>
+  Type inference is a feature of Java which provides ability to compiler to look at each method invocation and corresponding declaration to determine the type of arguments.